slotThe/change-env/README.md

     :bind (:map LaTeX-mode-map ("C-c r" . latex-change-env)))
 ```

-The entry point is the `latex-change-env` function, which—when invoked
-from inside an environments—pops up a list of possible actions, as
-defined by the `latex-change-env-options` variable.
-By default, the
+By default, the default values of `latex-change-env-options` are
-possible options are

   - Delete the current environment.